 To understand this better, let's take a look at this research from McKinsey and Company.
 According to this research, companies with robust procurement functions saw valuations return to pre-GFC levels an average of three years faster and were able to lower costs of goods sold (COGS) as a percentage of revenue.
 Both these factors resulted in improving EBITDA by three percentage points more in comparison to the bottom performers.

 The research further highlighted that in five years following the global economic crisis, total return to shareholders (TRS) for companies with top-quartile procurement capabilities was 42 percent higher than for companies whose procurement operations were in the bottom quartile.

 More than ever before, the current pandemic-related disruptions demand procurement professionals follow a flexible approach that focuses on value creation, innovation, and sustainability.

 The needs and functions of the present-day procurement are no longer similar to those of yesteryears.
 Current procurement strategies demand a lot more than just cost savings.
 New words like sustainability, quality, innovation, and efficiencies are slowly cropping up - for all the good reasons - in the boardroom discussions.

 The COVID-19 crisis has also lead to widespread supply chain disruptions and changes in the way consumers behave.
-And this is not the end of the story sadly, the COVID pandemic is not a short-term crisis.
-What we have experienced so far is an initial blow of the economic crash, the ripple effects of which will keep seismically moving through our economy in years to come.
+And this isn't the end of the story sadly, the COVID pandemic isn't a short-term crisis.
+What we've experienced so far is an initial blow of the economic crash, the ripple effects of which will keep seismically moving through our economy in years to come.